goldin2008/Note/mlops.md

 ## Kubernetes / Kubeflow
+`What can Kubernetes do for you?`
+- With modern web services, users expect applications to be available 24/7, and developers expect to deploy new versions of those applications several times a day.
+Containerization helps package software to serve these goals, enabling applications to be released and updated without downtime.
+Kubernetes helps you make sure those containerized applications run where and when you want, and helps them find the resources and tools they need to work.
+Kubernetes is a production-ready, open source platform designed with Google's accumulated experience in container orchestration, combined with best-of-breed ideas from the community.

+`What is Kubeflow?`
+- The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
+Our goal is not to recreate other services, but to provide a straightforward way to deploy best-of-breed open-source systems for ML to diverse infrastructures.
+Anywhere you are running Kubernetes, you should be able to run Kubeflow.
+- `Kubeflow Pipelines` is a comprehensive solution for deploying and managing end-to-end ML workflows.
+Use Kubeflow Pipelines for rapid and reliable experimentation.
+You can schedule and compare runs, and examine detailed reports on each run.

 - `Docker` (and containers in general) solve the problem of packaging an application and its dependencies.
 This makes it easy to ship and run everywhere.
 - `Kubernetes` is one layer of abstraction above containers.
 It is a distributed system that controls/manages containers.
 <!-- https://opensource.com/article/20/9/deep-learning-model-kubernetes -->